 Spent ten years working as a project manager for a satellite communication company and at Roehampton University.
 Joined St. Catherine’s in 2009 and was instantly welcomed into the special community of the school.
 Particularly enjoys seeing the girls' confidence and enjoyment in Mathematics grow.

 Mr Philip Friend

 Joined St Catherine's in 1998.
 Enjoys communicating a love of Mathematics when in the classroom, especially making the trickier topics "click" with students; there is no greater buzz than when a student finally cries "I've got it!" and their confidence begins to flourish.
-Outside school, his main passion is cooking, and he is proud (and suprised!) to have made the final on BBC1's Britain's Best Home Cook (2018), cooking dishes for one of his idols, Mary Berry.
+Outside school, his main passion is cooking, and he is proud (and surprised!) to have made the final on BBC1's Britain's Best Home Cook (2018), cooking dishes for one of his idols, Mary Berry.
 Other hobbies include theatre and crime fiction.

 Mrs Nabila Gordon

 Joined St Catherine's in 2016.
-Mrs Gordon studied Statistics at University and has previously worked in both the Aerospace and Financial sectors.
+Mrs Gordon studied Statistics and Economics at University and has previously worked in both the Aerospace and Financial sectors.
 She relishes bringing her experience into the classroom when teaching, especially when answering the “when are we ever going to use this?” questions.
 She loves seeing the girls’ curiosity grow as they begin to see Mathematics as a way of thinking and a tool to problem-solve.
 Outside school she enjoys visiting art galleries, travelling with her family and playing tennis.